UMAprotocol/UMIPs/UMIPs/General Token Price.md

 ## Ancillary Data Specifications

 When converting ancillary data to UTF8 string it must contain price request parameters expressed as a list of key-value pairs delimited by `,` (commas) and each key-value pair further delimited by `:` (colons).
-Double backslash `\\` must be used to escape `,` and `:` characters in the ancillary data that are not intended to delimit the key-value dictionary or are not part of a JSON formatted object.
+If a value should contain `,` or `:` characters, such value should be enclosed in double quotes.
 The below listed key parameters will be used to instruct voters how to resolve a given price request for this identifier and request timestamp:
 - `base`: Collateral token symbol that should be priced in the submitted price request.
 - `baseAddress`: `base` token deployment address on Ethereum network (or any other network if `baseChain` parameter is provided).
 In case the token is deployed on several networks the user of this price identifier is free to select any network as long as it allows correctly identifying the required base token.
 - `baseChain` (optional): ChainID number for the network where base token is deployed.
 If omitted, Ethereum mainnet would be assumed.